 - Are you ready for seconds?

 8. Christmas crackers should contain an unfunny joke, a useless toy, and a paper crown, which is the closest one will get to a real one for a while.
-Prince Harry never pulls a cracker at Christmas, most likely due to the cheap aftershave the Middletons buy him as a present.

 9. Over the next few days, you’ll be living your life like a between-matches Wayne Rooney.
 Roast turkey (swan) being served for dinner should be 100% organic, privately educated, and has been on holiday at least twice in its short life.
 He/she will be posthumously knighted on the dining table, and evenly sliced with the same sword.
 Extra precaution should be taken whilst eating the bird.
-As the Queen Mother used to say, “most turkeys are as dry as a nun’s gusset”.
+As the Queen Mother used to say, “most turkeys are as dry as a nun’s crotch”.

 10. A corgi isn’t just for Christmas; in North Korea it’s for Christmas dinner

 11. Once you’ve eaten more food in one seating than you’d normally eat in a week, it’s time to force down (literally, as no sod likes it) some traditional Christmas pudding.
-Camilla won’t be eating it again, as she nearly choked to death on the silver coin one put in her portion last year.
+Camilla won’t be eating it again, as she nearly choked to death on the silver coin one put in her serving last year.
 Those five pound coins are a mouthful.

 12. After dinner, it’s time to watch some repetitive Christmas television, where they operate a little known law.
 “No film made in the past 12 years is allowed to be shown”.
 At 3pm, Queen Elizabeth II’s Christmas Speech is compulsory viewing by law, or as she likes to call it, ‘The One Show’.

-If at anytime during the day you start to feel stressed, or Uncle Bob’s drunken singing begins to grate your ears, one’s guide to Great Britishness is available for you to escape into (click here).
+If at anytime during the day you start to feel stressed, or Uncle Bob’s drunken singing begins to grate your ears, one’s guide to Great Britishness is still available for you to escape into (click here).
 If you still feel stressed, think about what the turkey went through earlier in the kitchen.

 Merry Christmas to you all, and a Happy New Year.